 “Investing in transportation infrastructure that reduces traffic, improves quality of life of neighborhoods, and creates better air quality is a task for local, state and national leaders, and we continue to advocate for funding that will allow us to expand these programs,” said Sweeney.

 How we did it: We examined publicly available LAPD data on reported collisions in the City of Los Angeles.
 For neighborhood boundaries, we rely on the borders defined by the Los Angeles Times.
 Learn more about our data here.

-LAPD data only reflects crimes that are reported to the department, not how many crimes actually occurred.
+LAPD data only reflects collisions that are reported to the department, not how many actually occurred.
 In making our calculations, we rely on the data the LAPD makes publicly available.

 Want to know how your neighborhood fares?
 Or simply just interested in our data?
 Email us at firstname.lastname@example.org.